BayAreaMetro/travel-model-two/process.md

       2. `hwy\mtc_transit_network_[EA,AM,MD,PM,EV].net`, transit network with renumbered nodes, TAP first pseudo TAP nodes and links.

 1. [`skims\build_drive_access_skims.py`](https://github.com/MetropolitanTransportationCommission/travel-model-two/blob/master/model-files/scripts/skims/build_drive_access_skims.py)
-    * Summary: Called by `TransitSkims.job`, below, this script creates drive access links from TAZs to TAPs.
+    * Summary: Called by [`skims\TransitSkims.job`](https://github.com/MetropolitanTransportationCommission/travel-model-two/blob/master/model-files/scripts/skims/TransitSkims.job), below, this script creates drive access links from TAZs to TAPs.
 This process involves:
       1. `trn\transitLines.lin` is read to determine the set of stops that are accessible for each (timeperiod, transit mode (see [network node attributes](http://metropolitantransportationcommission.github.io/travel-model-two/guide/#node-attributes) for transit modes).
       2. `hwy\mtc_final_network_tap_links.csv` is read to link those stops with their TAPs and find the set of TAPs we want to access for each (timeperiod, mode)
       3. `skims\ped_distance_maz_tap.csv` is read to find the associate the nearest MAZ to each of those TAPs (along with the walk distance)